 Clickable URL: “Link in Bio”

 Never underestimate the power of a link.

 Platforms such as Linktree, Feedlink and Lnk.bio let brands host links to their websites, articles or affiliate sites without having to constantly switch out single URLs from their bios.
 These link-listing sites have revolutionized the social media space by driving traffic and aiding the conversion funnel from social media platforms to company websites, providing an alternative to the “swipe up” story function on Instagram, which can only be accessed after an account achieves 10,000+ followers.

 The sleek and fashionable link websites have been used by media outlets, small businesses and creators from Instagram to TikTok.
 For small businesses just setting foot on social media, they are a guaranteed and established way to take clients from story to site.

 The commercial emphasis on virtual reality as an experience lends itself to social media platforms.
 The pandemic has seen a rise in social VR, as, at least in the beginning, the future of music, events and meetings were to be through a screen.
-In fact, social media platforms are being built around VR with an aim to bring people together.
+In fact, social media platforms are being built around VR with the aim to bring people together.
 The director of Altspace, a social platform for VR, Jerry Gotteheil illustrated this point: “When you meet with somebody in VR, there is a sense that you are together, that you experience something with that person in a way that you wouldn’t [otherwise]”